· ·

 Baby Products and Diapers in Malta

-I was on a short trip so didn’t need much, but I actually ran out of diapers and visited a big store in St Julians.
+I was on a short trip so didn’t need to buy much, but I actually ran out of diapers and visited a big store in St Julians.
 The store was fully stocked with various items like wipes and diapers of many brands.

-There was a wide range of baby food was available along with formula.
+There was a wide range of baby food available along with formula.
 I spotted at least 5 brands, so you don’t need to worry about that.
 There are lots of Hipp Organic which are considered the best baby food.

 For formula-fed babies, the quality of the water in Malta is generally quite good and I was advised it’s fine to just boil tap water.